 - Household management.
-Once teens leave the nest they'll need to be able to maintain a home of their own.
+Once teens leave the nest, they'll need to be able to maintain a home of their own.
 Prepare them by having them help maintain areas of your home beyond their own bedroom.
-Make sure they know the basics of laundry, cooking, simple home maintenance and how to use several basic "handyman" tools.
-Remind your teen that these added responsibilities are not a punishment, but a step toward maintaining their own safe and comfortable apartment or home.
+Make sure they know the basics of laundry, cooking, simple home maintenance and the use of several basic "handyman" tools.
+Remind your teen that these added responsibilities are not a punishment, but a step toward caring for their own safe and comfortable apartment or home.

 - Apartment adventures.
-Teens who plan to move into their own place will need to learn about apartment hunting, rent and associated costs, the application process, and their rights and responsibilities as tenants.
+Teens planning to move into their own place will need to learn about apartment hunting, rent and associated costs, the application process and their rights and responsibilities as tenants.
 Help your teen by making yourself available to answer questions and guide him or her through the process.

 - Jobs.
-Get teens thinking about their short- and long-term job prospects by talking to them about their personal interests and strengths and (in the short-term) how much time they can devote to a job.
+Get teens thinking about their short-term and long-term job prospects by talking to them about their personal interests, strengths and, in the short-term, the amount of time they can devote to a job.
 Help your teen prepare a resume, fill out a basic work application and conduct a mock interview to practice answering questions.
-Explain proper interview attire and etiquette and help your teen search the Internet, newspapers, and employment agencies and network to find a job.
+Explain proper interview attire and etiquette help your teen search the Internet, newspapers and employment agencies, and network to find a job.

 - Finances.
 The sooner teens learn about responsible money management, the less likely they are to make financial mistakes that could take years to recover from.
 Help your teen open a bank account, balance a checkbook, set a monthly budget, organize bills and build credit responsibly.
 Explain investment opportunities and interest, and make yourself available if your teen has questions.

 For more information about preparing your teen for the responsibilities of adulthood, visit the Children, Youth and Teens page of Military OneSource.